 Related articles:

-Official Website Address Switch to Chinese: After logging in, click your username in the top right corner, then select the language 'cn'.
+Official website address Switch to Chinese: After logging in, click your username in the top right corner, then select the language 'cn'.

-VestaCP Integration with WHMCS for Automated Provisioning
+VestaCP Integration with WHMCS for Automatic Setup

 cd /home/user/web/billing-site.ltd/public_html/modules/server